Local hospitals accepting COVID-19 patients from around state despite nearing capacity

 Dr. Carlos says some health systems are too full to accept more patients.
 “Our ICU and hospital are as high and as full as we have ever been,” Dr. Carlos said.

-Dr. Doehring said since mid-November, the number of COVID hospitalizations at Franciscan has increased more than three-fold.
+Dr. Doehring since mid-November, the number of covid hospitalizations at Franciscan has increased more than three-fold.

 “We’re not turning patients away,” said Dr. Doehring.
 “We are unfortunately, as are a lot of hospitals, having to go on ambulance diversion, just because of the risk of being in an unsafe situation.”